0x4f48/usbrelay/README.md

 ### From a terminal

 Open a terminal and set baudrate to 115200.
-The second command is for preventing the Arduino from auto resetting when serail connection is established.
+The second command is for preventing the Arduino from auto resetting while opening a serial port.

 ```
 $ stty -F /dev/ttyUSB0 115200